kubernetes/website/content/en/docs/reference/tools/_index.md

 ## Kompose

-[`Kompose`](https://github.com/kubernetes/kompose) is a built-in tool to help Docker Compose users move to Kubernetes.
+[`Kompose`](https://github.com/kubernetes/kompose) is a tool to help Docker Compose users move to Kubernetes.

 Use Kompose to: